isaacnmm/pestpolicy-hugo2XX/content/posts/signs-of-a-cockroach-infestation/index.md

 [suspecting [cockroaches](https://pestpolicy.com/cockroach-eggs/) in your house](https://pestpolicy.com/how-to-get-rid-of-cockroaches-in-apartments/)
 ?
 One thing you need to know is that roaches are nocturnal pests and are very active during the night.
 They are very tactical, as they will also hide in crevices and cracks which complicate things.
-**In summary, the signs of a [cockroach](https://pestpolicy.com/cockroach-vs-palmetto-bug/) infestation are roach droppings, live or dead cockroaches, smear marks, shredded roach skin, strong odor, roach egg capsules, plus furniture and property damage.�**
+**In summary, the signs of a [cockroach](https://pestpolicy.com/cockroach-vs-palmetto-bug/) infestation are roach droppings, live or dead cockroaches, smear marks, shredded roach skin, strong odor, roach egg capsules, plus furniture and property damage.**

 What is annoying is that they will feed on anything in your home from food, clothes, papers, plastics and anything around then hide only for you to find damages.
 ## **Signs of a Cockroach Infestation - 7 Notable Signs **